slali87/CppSampleProject/README.md

     It can be renamed without code modification.

 - **build `*`**
-    It is a folder to store the results of the build.
+    It is a folder to store the generated files (builds, reports, documents...).

 - **incl**
     It is a folder to store the library related include files.